 The Galaxy S22 Ultra is Samsung’s most premium smartphone.
-It comes with top-of-the-line specs such as a 120Hz Dynamic AMOLED display, Snapdragon 8 Gen 1 processor, stunning cameras, and a good battery backup.
-You might have been impressed by looking at the spec sheet and design and paid a hefty amount to purchase this one.
+It has top-of-the-line specs such as a 120Hz Dynamic AMOLED display, Snapdragon 8 Gen 1 processor, stunning cameras, and a good battery backup.
+You might have been impressed by the spec sheet and design and paid a hefty amount to purchase this.
 Despite being Samsung’s greatest phone, the users have faced multiple software-related issues like call dropping, black screen of death, and more.

 Samsung Galaxy S22 Ultra users are facing another issue related to the screen.
-This time, it’s the screen flickering issue.
-And, there’s no sure-shot answer as to what is making the Galaxy S22 Ultra screen flicker.
-It can be caused by a third-party app, a change in the system settings, or some hardware-related issues.
+This time, it’s the flickering screen issue.
+And there’s no sure-shot answer as to what makes the Galaxy S22 Ultra screen flicker.
+A third-party app, a change in the system settings, or some hardware-related issues can cause it.
 In most cases, the screen flickering is a software bug that can easily be fixed through an update.
-In case you have not received an update, take a look at the possible workarounds to fix the issue listed below.
+In case you have not received an update, look at the possible workarounds to fix the issue listed below.

 According to some users, the Samsung Galaxy S22 Ultra display starts flickering after changing the resolution to QHD+.
 In some cases, using the in-display fingerprint scanner caused the screen to flicker.
 Some users have even placed the screen flickering issue on their Galaxy S22 Ultra while playing a video on YouTube.